-SOURCE: Data is from the Consolidated Application published by the California Department of Education.
+SOURCE: Information for the two most recent years provided by the school district.
+Prior data is from the Consolidated Application published by the California Department of Education.
 The numbers above are a ratio of suspension or expulsion events, per 100 students enrolled.
 District and state averages represent elementary schools only.